WHO WE ARE

 “A Home for Everyone” also launched a Winter Freeze/Cold Weather Shelter initiative.
 Beginning in early January 2019 and running through March 21st, “A Home” opened two cold weather shelters at Sts.
 Peter and Paul Catholic Church and a little later, North Decatur Presbyterian Church.
 A Home developed a shelter manual, organized fundraising, supplied the shelter, recruited volunteers, and played the coordinating role that allowed the shelters to run efficiently.

 Compassionate Atlanta generously offered to be the fiscal agent so that all monies donated to “A Home” could be tax-deductible.
+Now, we're happy to announce that we have obtained our own 501(c)(3) tax exempt status.

 In the first year, the two shelters served 70 individuals experiencing homelessness, including 18 women and 7 children, over 20 nights.